 About the Nutritional Sciences and Dietetics Bachelor’s Program

 The Didactic Program in Dietetics at Texas Tech University is approved by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Ste.
-200, Chicago, IL 60606-6995.
-More information can be found by visiting www.eatright.org/ACEND or calling 312.899.0040.
-The curriculum is designed to achieve the core knowledge and competencies necessary to prepare graduates for an internship program or to pursue careers in the food, wellness and health, nutrition or foodservice industries.
+2190, Chicago, IL 60606-6995.
+More information can be found by visiting www.eatright.org/ACEND or calling 800.877.1600 ext.
+5400.
+The curriculum is designed to achieve the core knowledge and competencies necessary to prepare graduates for an internship program or to pursue careers in the food, wellness and health, nutrition, or foodservice industries.
 This option requires a strong science background supported with courses in chemistry, biochemistry, human anatomy and physiology, and food sanitation.
 Students will study food preparation, science of nutrition, nutrition in the life cycle, medical nutrition therapy, community nutrition, and research methods in nutrition.

 Internship.
-The dietetic internship consists of a minimum of 1,200 hours of supervised practice to gain the competencies needed to practice as an entry-level dietitian.
+The dietetic internship consists of a minimum of 1,000 hours of supervised practice to gain the competencies needed to practice as an entry-level dietitian.
 Upon completion of the internship, graduates are eligible to take a national examination to become a registered dietitian.
 Students who graduate with this degree must earn a C or better in all major and supporting course work.
 Any variation from this is subject to department approval.
+Note: Effective January 1, 2024, a graduate degree will be required to be eligible to take the Examination for Dietitians administered by the Commission on Dietetic Registration (CDR).

 Communication Literacy Requirement.
-Communication literacy in Nutritional Sciences is evidenced by competence in locating, reading, interpreting and presenting the nutrition information.
-This is accomplished through critiquing scientific literature as well as mainstream publications and through written communication and public speaking to a variety of audiences with varied educational background.
+Communication literacy in Nutritional Sciences is evidenced by competence in locating, reading, interpreting, and presenting nutrition information.
+This is accomplished through critiquing scientific literature as well as mainstream publications and through written communication and public speaking to a variety of audiences with varied educational backgrounds.
 These communication skills are measured in three required courses.
 Courses in the CL plan are NS 2380 , NS 4330 , and NS 4350 .